 Reinforced concrete through girder bridges are composed of a pair of cast-in-place longitudinal girders and a deck slab connected by steel reinforcing bars.
 The type could also be built with transverse floorbeams, but in North Carolina only deck slabs that required less complicated formwork were used.

-The roadway passes between the paired girders, which are commonly very large in appearance— 18 to 30 inches in width and four to six feet in depth — and have deep inset panels to save on weight.
+The roadway passes between the paired girders, which are commonly very large — 18 to 30 inches in width and four to six feet in depth — and have deep inset panels to save on weight.
 The girders serve as the parapets as well as the main supporting members.
-Due to their appearance, through girder bridges are often mistaken for slab bridges.
+Through girder bridges are often mistaken for slab bridges because of their similarity.

-County governments as well as the state made use of the state design, for the counties also worked from the state standards.
-Twenty-four examples of the type erected between 1920 and 1929 are known to have survived in the state into the opening of the 21st century.
-The earliest, built in 1920, carries Bridgersville Road over Cattail Swamp outside of Elm City (Wilson County Bridge 105).
+County governments, which worked from the state standards, also made use of the design.
+Twenty-four through girders erected between 1920 and 1929 are known to have survived into the opening of the 21st century.
+The earliest, built in 1920, carries Bridgersville Road over Cattail Swamp outside Elm City (Wilson County Bridge 105).

 Although its lifespan was brief, the standard through girder bridge design made a contribution to the development of the state highway system in the 1920s.